saltyorg/docs/docs/sandbox/apps/jirafeau.md

 ## What is it?

-[Jirafeau](https://gitlab.com/mojo42/Jirafeau){: target=_blank rel="noopener noreferrer" }  is a web site permitting to upload a file in a simple way and give an unique link to it.
+[Jirafeau](https://gitlab.com/mojo42/Jirafeau)  is a web site permitting to upload a file in a simple way and give an unique link to it.
 Jirafeau is a "one-click-filesharing": Select your file, upload, share a link.
 That's it.

-See [jirafeau.net](https://jirafeau.net/){: target=_blank rel="noopener noreferrer" } for a demo.
+See [jirafeau.net](https://jirafeau.net/) for a demo.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|